microsoft/Customer-Service-Conversational-Insights-with-Azure-OpenAI-Services/README.md

     \
     ![image](/images/readMe/image10.png)

-If you plan to not utilize sementic search on the web UI, you can remove the radio button from the search by updating the application setting "SemanticConfiguration" on the App Service \> Settings \> Configuration page to an empty string:
+If you plan to not utilize Semantic Search on the web UI, you can remove the radio button from the search by updating the application setting "SemanticConfiguration" on the App Service \> Settings \> Configuration page to an empty string: